DeaconSham/Airline-Booking-Software/README.md

 ## Airline-Booking-Software
 This is a summative project for ICS4U, demonstrating an airline booking software.
-Note that the maximum number of flights and seats per flight can be interchangeable in the 'Constants.h' file.
+Note that the maximum number of flights and seats per flight can be interchangeable in the `Constants.h` file.

 ## User Guide

-# Starting Up
-1. Run the `airplane` (or similarly named) program from your terminal.
-2. The **Main Menu** will appear.
-# Navigation
-*   **Menus:** Type the number of your choice and press `Enter`.
-*   **Prompts:** Type the requested information and press `Enter`.
-*   **Continue:** After information is shown, press `Enter` to go back to the menu.

-# Main Menu Actions

 1.  **Add New Flight:**
     *   Enter `1`.